tomascorrea/pyramid-capstone/planning/general.md

   - [x] Usage examples

 **Acceptance Criteria**:
-- [x] Complete working Pyramid application using th_api decorators
+- [x] Complete working Pyramid application using api decorators
 - [x] Demonstrates all major features of the library
 - [x] Easy to run and explore (`pserve development.ini`)
 - [x] Well-documented with clear examples